-NOCE established Institutional Learning Outcomes as a way to assist our students in reaching their goals.
+NOCE established Institutional Learning Outcomes to assist students in reaching their goals.
 By completing a NOCE course, group of courses, or certificate program, students can be expected to demonstrate the following:

 - Empowerment to be life-long learners.
-Students can demonstrate the confidence and courage to learn how to learn, as well as appropriate research, study, inquiry and goal-setting skills. - The ability to function effectively within their community.
+Students can demonstrate the confidence and courage to learn how to learn, as well as appropriate research, study, inquiry and goalsetting skills. - The ability to function effectively within their community.
 Students demonstrate appropriate effective interpersonal communication, critical thinking and problem-solving skills, as well as an understanding of the value of diversity.